Kali Reis

+Early life, family and education

-Reis was born in Providence, Rhode Island, on August 24, 1986 and is the youngest of five children.
-She and her siblings were raised by their mother in East Providence, Rhode Island.
-Reis claims Cape Verdean ancestry and identifies as being of Native American descent, specifically Cherokee, Nipmuc, and Seaconke Wampanoag ancestry.
-As a child, she attended and competed in powwows regularly.
-She has incorporated her Native name, 'Mequinonoag' (meaning 'many feathers' or 'many talents'), into her boxing nickname, 'K.O.
-Mequinonoag'.
+Reis was born in Providence, Rhode Island, on August 24, 1986, the youngest of five children.
+She and her siblings were raised by their mother in East Providence.
+She has Cape Verdean heritage, and is a member of the Seaconke Wampanoag Tribe.
+She has incorporated the name Mequinonoag, given to her by her mother, which she translates as "many feathers" or "many talents", into her boxing nickname, "K.O.
+Mequinonoag".

 Reis was an athletic child and often played rougher sports with the neighborhood boys.
-She also was involved in her school's bands/marching bands and color guard, as well as playing high school volleyball.
-Since junior year of high school she was active in basketball and softball leagues.
-She started boxing at age 14 out of Manfredo's Gym in Pawtucket, Rhode Island, and was coached by a friend of her mother.
-Reis later went to school for criminology and also learned how to repair motorcycles at MTTI.
-Reis went on to continue her training at Peter Manfredo's Sr. gym to advance her boxing career.
+She participated in her junior high and high school's marching bands and color guards and competed in high school volleyball, basketball, and softball.
+Reis started boxing at age 14 at Manfredo's Gym in Pawtucket, Rhode Island.
+She was also coached at home by a local Native American boxer who was a friend of her mother.

+Reis later attended school for criminology, aiming to be a corrections officer for juveniles.
+She also learned how to repair motorcycles at MTTI.
+She continued her training at Manfredos Gym and Big Six Boxing Academy in Providence.

 Before going pro, Reis had a successful amateur career, securing the 2007 Rocky Marciano Championship, the 2007 NYC Golden Gloves, and the 2006 New England 154 Championship.

-Reis is an active supporter of the Missing and Murdered Indigenous Women and Girls (MMIWG) movement.
+While beginning her boxing career, she also worked in nightclub security.
+During this time, she sued the city after being attacked by a police officer.

 Professional boxing career

 In 2012, Reis was involved in a serious motorcycle accident that sidelined her for the remainder of the boxing season.
-However, she returned in 2013 and fought for the WIBA title in November of that year.
+However, she returned in 2014 and fought for the WIBA title in November of that year.
 Reis gained further attention in the sport after the match.
 On November 12, 2014, Reis won the IBA crown defeating Teresa Perozzi in Bermuda.
 Reis also coaches boxing for youth and works as a trainer.
 In April 2016, Reis won her first major world title in New Zealand against Maricela Cornejo for the vacant WBC World Middleweight title.

-HBO broadcast its first women's bout between Cecilia Brækhus and Reis, on May 5, 2018, which Brækhus won.
+HBO broadcast its first women's bout, between Cecilia Brækhus and Reis, on May 5, 2018, which Brækhus won.

+Reis won a total of 19 fights during her career, 5 by knockout.